lexibank/tlopo/out/vol3/chapter3.md

 ### 4.4.
 Vine, creeper

-POc &ast;waRoc denoted plants with creeping or climbing growth structure, that is vines and creepers.
-As reflexes of &ast;waRoc in Gedaged and Wayan encompass lianes, or woody vines, it seems likely that POc &ast;waRoc did too.
+POc _&ast;waRoc_ denoted plants with creeping or climbing growth structure, that is vines and creepers.
+As reflexes of _&ast;waRoc_ in Gedaged and Wayan encompass lianes, or woody vines, it seems likely that POc _&ast;waRoc_ did too.
 But further evidence that creepers and woody vines were treated as part of the same taxon is needed.[^7]

-The final consonant of the POc form is reconstructed as &ast;c rather than &ast;s, as although the internal Oceanic evidence cannot disambiguate the choice between &ast;c and &ast;s, the external evidence points to &ast;c.
+The final consonant of the POc form is reconstructed as _&ast;c_ rather than _&ast;s_, as although the internal Oceanic evidence cannot disambiguate the choice between _&ast;c_ and _&ast;s_, the external evidence points to _&ast;c_.

 <table>
 <tr>